isacben/picoboy-dev/README.md

 - [x] Look for a display.
 - [ ] Design a PCB for the game pad?
 - [ ] Design an enclosure?
+- [ ] Define requirements (actually, limitations)

+## Requirements and limitations for PCB version

+- PCB that fits in a Gam Boy Color or Pocket shell
+- Holes for RPi headers
+- Power the device by powering directly the RPi
+- Connect a display to the PCB
+- Display connector on the PCB
+- Buttons directly in the PCB (Retrogram from Adafruit will be needed)
+- Amplifier in the PCB with through holes components or the Adafruit PAM8302
+- Volume wheel and headphone jack
+- 8 ohms speaker
+- Power switch?
+- Game Boy Color or Pocket shell with no modifications

 ## RetroPi